Back

 Bubble Blasters

-Seriously, there’s nothing to make you laugh like a little kid than playing with bubbles.
+Seriously, there’s nothing better to bring out your inner child than playing with bubbles.
 This is a perfect activity for getting moving during dinner in your backyard or in the park.
-You can stay six feet away from your friends, masks on (no soap in your mouth!) and still enjoy tagging them with iridescent joy.
-(Also available as Nourishment via CVS.)

 Board, Card & Yard Games